bentalebahmed/BlueUnity/README.md

     }

 ```
-In the Java class you can now import UnityPlayer java class:
+In the Java class you can import UnityPlayer java class:
 ```
 import com.unity3d.player.UnityPlayer;
 ```
-and use UnitySendMessage that searches for a GameObject by Name and calls a Function inside that GameObject and pass Arugments as String to it:
+and use UnitySendMessage that searches for a GameObject by Name and calls a Function inside that GameObject and passes Arguments as String to it:
 ```
 UnityPlayer.UnitySendMessage("GameObjectName", "FunctionToBeCalled", "ArgumentAsString");
 ```

-This functions is used for Search status, Connection status, New Device Found and Read Data callbacks.
+This function is used for Search status, Connection status, New Device Found, and Read Data callbacks.

 See [this video](https://www.youtube.com/watch?v=n9F6J5m7BJI) for a full walkthrough and how to create your own plugin (for V2).

-V3 demo and code explanation coming soon, for now i hope the code is self explained.
+V3 demo and code explanation are coming soon, for now, I hope the code is self-explained.

 ## Bluetooth Compatibility